Places to visit on Anglesey

 Swtan, Church Bay

-You will see Swtan as you descend toward Church Bay LL65 4EU
+You will see Swtan on the left hand side of the road as you descend toward Church Bay LL65 4EU

 Holyhead Breakwater Park